-Mariner 9's cameras snapped close-up views of the planet's major features, including Mars' polar caps, the vast Valles Marineris canyon, and the Martian moons (Phobos and Deimos).
-It also spotted evidence of flowing water sometime in the ancient past.
+Mariner 9's cameras were the first to capture the gamut of Martian geology.
+The spacecraft's imagery included pictures of Mars' polar caps, the vast Valles Marineris canyon and the Martian moons (Phobos and Deimos).
+Marine 9 also discovered evidence that water had flowed on the planet in the ancient past.

 An extended operation

-NASA had visited Mars several times before, but those missions were just flybys.
-In the very early days of planetary exploration, the agency's strategy was to launch pairs of spacecraft to Mars so that if one of the spacecraft failed, the other could pick up the torch.
+In the early days of planetary exploration, the agency's strategy was to launch pairs of spacecraft to Mars so that there would be a backup if one of the spacecraft failed.

-Mariner 4 was the first spacecraft to zip by the Red Planet in 1965, taking the first pictures of a planet from up close.
-Its twin, Mariner 3, failed during launch.
+Mariner 4 was the first spacecraft to zip by Mars in 1965, and captured the first up-close images of a planet.
+Its twin spacecraft, Mariner 3, failed during launch.

-Four years later, Mariners 6 and 7 paired up to fly by Mars within a few days of each other.
-Mariner 7 even nabbed a picture of Phobos, one of the Martian moons.
+Four years later, Mariners 6 and 7 paired up to fly above Mars within a few days of each other.
+Mariner 7 snapped a picture of Phobos, one of the Martian moons.

-The missions were successes, but to reach a better understanding of the planet, long-term observations would be necessary.
-NASA could then watch the changing seasons, and take the time to do detailed measurements of the atmosphere, magnetic fieldand surface features.
+The missions were successful, but to reach a better understanding of the planet, longer-term observations were necessary.
+With more time, spacecraft could document the Red Planet's changing seasons, and take detailed measurements of the atmosphere, magnetic field and various surface features.

-NASA added more weight and instruments to Mariners 8 and 9, which were supposed to orbit the planet.
-They would need more fuel, and also require a more robust propulsion system for extended operations.
-Each spacecraft weighed more than Mariners 6 and 7 together.
+So, NASA added more weight and instruments to Mariners 8 and 9, which the agency planned to have orbit the planet.
+The spacecraft needed more fuel and required a more robust propulsion system for extended operations.
+Each spacecraft weighed more than Mariners 6 and 7 combined.

-Mariner 8 lifted off on May 9, 1971, from Cape Canaveral, Florida, on a mission that lasted just six minutes.
-Due to a problem with the upper stage's main engine, the spacecraft arced over the Atlantic Ocean and crashed in the water about 350 miles north of Puerto Rico.
+Mariner 8 lifted off on May 9, 1971, from Cape Canaveral, Florida, on a mission that lasted just 6 minutes.
+Due to a problem with the upper stage's main engine, the spacecraft arched over the Atlantic Ocean and crashed in the water about 350 miles (560 kilometers) north of Puerto Rico, according to NASA.

-Managers then sent the Mariner 9 spacecraft aloft on an Atlas-Centaur rocket on May 30, 1971.
-This time, Mariner 9 made it into space and set a course for the Red Planet.
+After Mariner 8's crash, NASA decided to send the Mariner 9 spacecraft aloft on an Atlas-Centaur rocket on May 30, 1971.
+Mariner 9 made it into space and set a course for the Red Planet.

 After 167 days flying in space, Mariner 9 reached Mars on Nov.
 14, 1971.
 It fired its rocket for just over 15 minutes to put itself into orbit — a major accomplishment for NASA after the previous flyby missions.

 The dust began to clear in the coming weeks, settling down by January 1972.
-When the curtain lifted, it revealed a planet full of change and perhaps, also with a colorful past.
+When the curtain lifted, it revealed a planet full of change and perhaps a colorful past.

 "Some of the observed features included ancient river beds, craters, massive extinct volcanoes, canyons, layered polar deposits, evidence of wind-driven deposition and erosion of sediments, weather fronts, ice clouds, localized dust storms, morning fogs and more," NASA wrote in a summary of the mission.